 In India, coniferous forests are mainly found in the Himalayas.
 Their distribution, climate adaptation, and ecological importance are discussed in detail in the article on coniferous forests in India.

-In India, mangrove ecosystems form extensive coastal forests that support fisheries, protect shorelines, and reduce storm impact.
-One such example is India’s largest mangrove forest by area, which shows how mangroves support both biodiversity and coastal communities.
+In India, mangrove ecosystems form extensive coastal forests that support fisheries, protect shorelines, and reduce storm damage.
+One such example is India’s largest mangrove forest by area, which illustrates how mangroves support both biodiversity and coastal livelihoods.

 Importance of Forests for Life on Earth